Margaret Obi Biography

 Wife of Peter Obi Here are The Following Examples Will Help Throw More Light on Margaret’s Outstanding Achievements

 Margaret is also known non to be a controversial person.
-She never held any political office during or after the emergence of her husband as governor; instead, she remained behind the scene.
+She never held any political office during or after the emergence of her husband as governor; instead, she remained behind the scenes.

 The only time she was out on the media was in 2017: when she debunked rumours about the pending divorce with her husband, which she described as the height of wickedness.